WhoGoes vs Bombora: Individual Event Contacts vs Anonymous Intent Signals

 Browse Events FreeBottom Line

 Bombora gives you anonymous account-level signals for $25K+/yr.
 WhoGoes gives you named individual contacts with verified emails and LinkedIn proof for $29.
-For event-based outreach, WhoGoes is more actionable, more specific, and 800x cheaper.
+For event-based outreach, WhoGoes is more actionable, more specific, and roughly 800x cheaper.
+For broad topic-level intent monitoring across all channels, Bombora is the bigger platform.
+Different jobs.
+Different tools.
+If your team's primary prospecting motion runs through trade shows and conferences, spending $29 on a verified attendee list will consistently outperform $25,000 worth of anonymous account signals that still require a second tool to become actionable outreach.